Putting the Chic in Psychic

 “What’s going on?
 You look pissed, and I want to note for the record, this time it wasn’t me.”

+He didn’t even crack the slightest smile.
+I wasn’t sure he even heard me.
+He was tapping out a text.
 “Problems at home.
 I’ve got to fly back, and I don’t know how long I’ll be gone.”

 I hadn’t known Damon long.
-A few months is all, and he’d seen me through some near-death experiences, so we’d bonded pretty quick.
+A few months is all, and he’d seen me through some near-death experiences, so we’d bonded pretty quickly.
 Enough that he’d told me he loved me a few weeks into our acquaintance, plus invited me to live with him while my loft was getting rebuilt.

 I’d begun to think of him as a fixture in my life, as reliable as the ground or the air, so with that kind of news, I naturally expected to anticipate missing him.
 What I didn’t anticipate was the shaft of hurt that stabbed through me, threatening to double me over.
 For a second I couldn’t even move.

-Oh for fuck’s sake.
+Oh, for fuck’s sake.
 I was reading way too much into the situation.
-I was a walking soap opera, not to mention a complete nut case.
+I was a walking soap opera, not to mention a complete nutcase.

 I’d already decided I didn’t want to figure out new doubts to torture myself with while Damon packed.
-As we approached the elegant boutique hotel, I slowed.
-“You know, there’s no sense in me going up to the suite.
-I’m just going to head out.”
+As we approached the elegant boutique hotel where we’d been living, I slowed.
+“I’m just going to head out.”
 I nudged my chin toward the entrance to the parking garage.
 “You don’t need a ride to the airport, do you?”

 He tore himself away from his phone long enough to glance at me.
 “No. I’ll have the hotel shuttle take me.”